Cabernet, Syrah and Sangiovese: red wines from independent growers

 Frequently asked questions

-How do I order red wines on Free Grape Society?
+How do I order a red wine case?

 What happens if a bottle arrives broken or doesn't taste right?